enrollment

 enrollment application

-Thank you for your interest in joining Wonder’s Homeschool Day!
+Thank you for your interest in joining Wonder Generations!

-Please complete the Family Enrollment Application and include each child who intends to participate during a Homeschool Day enrichment class (this includes Littles due to limited room occupancy).
+Please complete the Family Enrollment Application and include each child who intends to participate during a Wonder Generations enrichment class (this includes Littles due to limited room occupancy).

-Once your application is reviewed, you’ll receive an email with Music Evaluation information, if applicable.
+Once your application is reviewed, you’ll receive an email to schedule a family interview, as well as an email with Music Evaluation information, if applicable.

 If Music Evaluation attendance is not required for your student, you’ll receive an email with general member information.